 An official website of the State of Oregon »

-Manually powered boats (paddle boards (SUPs), rafts, drift boats, kayaks, canoes, etc.) 10 feet long and longer will need to carry one permit per boat when in use.
+Paddlecraft (SUPs, rafts, drift boats, kayaks, canoes, etc.) 10 feet long and longer will need to purchase and be able to digitally display (or have a print copy), one permit per boat, when in use.

 Yes, but they're very limited and specific.

 (motorized or paddlecraft), you are required to register as a Boat Rental

 Business, and then order your WAPs using the WAP Discounted Permits link in the Boat Oregon store.